Fuel management systems: deep dive into fleet fueling solutions

 Reza Tavassoli

 Let’s get the obvious out of the way first: next to labor, fuel nearly always represents the highest cost of running a fleet.
-If you have your own fuel tanks and dispensers (AKA in-house fleet fueling), you need a fuel management system.
+You need a fuel management system if you have your own fuel tanks and dispensers (AKA in-house fleet fueling).
 No ifs, ands, or buts about it.
 The level of sophistication and control required will vary from one industry to the next and even between companies within the same industry.
-But the need for a minimal level of distribution and inventory control of fleet fuel is undeniable.
+But the need for minimal distribution and inventory control of fleet fuel is undeniable.
 Fuel is expensive, and maintaining inventories without knowing how much, to whom, when, and where it goes makes as much sense as having an open-bar bank account for all to dip into.

-The benefits of deploying a fuel management system for your commercial fleet are numerous.
+There are numerous benefits of deploying a fuel management system for your commercial fleet.
 But perhaps the most compelling argument is that it's an investment that quickly pays for itself—and then some.
-Plenty of real world experience shows that you'll achieve savings of 10% or more on fleet fuel by implementing a reliable, competent, automated fuel management system (as compared to an “open bar”/honor system or "pen and paper" scenario).
+Plenty of real-world experience shows that you'll achieve savings of 10% or more on fleet fuel by implementing a reliable, competent, automated fuel management system (as compared to an “open bar”/honor system or "pen and paper" scenario).
 Some numbers can help illustrate the point.

-Let’s take the example of a 50 vehicle commercial fleet.
-Suppose that each unit consumes an average of 100 liters (~ 26 gal) per week, a bit of a lowball estimate for commercial fleet vehicles but let's roll with it nonetheless.
-That still adds up to 260,000 L (~ 68,700 gal) a year, or about 980,000 USD worth of diesel fuel at average North American bulk prices.
+Let’s take the example of a 50-vehicle commercial fleet.
+Suppose that each unit consumes an average of 100 liters (~ 26 gals) per week, a bit of a lowball estimate for commercial fleet vehicles but let's roll with it nonetheless.
+That still adds up to 260,000 L (~ 68,700 gals) a year, or about 980,000 USD worth of diesel fuel at average North American bulk prices.
 Each and every year.
 And we haven't yet factored in fuel fraud, leaks, and other kinds of fuel inventory "shrinkage."
-As mentioned previously, a well designed fleet fuel management system can reduce consumption by at least 10%, saving your company 98,000 USD every year in this case.
-That is nothing to sneeze at, and a commercial fleet of 50 vehicle remains a relatively small one.
+As mentioned previously, a well-designed fleet fuel management system can reduce consumption by at least 10%, saving your company 98,000 USD annually.
+That is nothing to sneeze at, and a commercial fleet of 50 vehicles remains a relatively small one.

 basic features to look for in a capable fuel management system